 Doing this slowly, breathe in as you trace up to the top left corner, breathe out as you trace across from top left to top right, breathe in as you trace from top right to the bottom right, breathe again as you trace back from the bottom right to bottom left where you started.

 This can also be done as a soft pause and gentle breath retention by tracing up on an inhale, pause and gently hold your breath as you trace across from the top left to the top right, breath out as you trace from the top right to the bottom right, pause again as you trace back from bottom right to bottom left.

 Read below for Missy’s interview.

-Which of Missy’s stress relief breathing exercises are your favorites?
-Do you have any of your own?
-Please share in the comments below.
+Do you have any special breathing exercises?
+Please share your thoughts in the comments section below.

 An Interview with Missy Brown

 This is part of my “Tips from the Pros” series, where I interview professionals who work with children.
 You’ll benefit from their years of experience as they share helpful advice.

 Why Should We Teach Kids Stress Relief Techniques?

 Anxiety and stress in children are reaching epidemic levels.
 Academic pressures and life expectations are compromising emotional well-being.
 Overall wellness and academic health cannot thrive if emotional, psychological, and mental health is not intact.

 Time is overfilled, lives are overfilled, to-do lists are overfilled.
 The opportunity to be, play, wonder, and internally explore are highly at risk.